JJ/granada-off/text/graffiti.md

 >chapters on the university of Granada and the  one on geek
 >stuff.

+As soon as you step down from the bus in its last stop, maybe with some people who have some business in the Diputación offices or, less likely, attend the private college across the street,

+>Because, you know, people who attend private colleges do not ride
+>buses, they ride daddy's BMW.

-As soon as you step down from the bus, you will see a parking lot that is decorated with a graffiti version of Ronald McDonald, but that is only a small piece.
+you will see a parking lot that is decorated with a graffiti version of Ronald McDonald, but that is only a small piece.
 Trace back your steps to the bus stop, go past the private academy and get to back of the motorway wall.
 From that place,